mothgears/medulla/README.md

     "pluging"    : {
     	"plugin-name" : "{plugin-settings}"
     },
-    "devPlugins" : {}          //plugins used only with devMode:true
+    "devPlugins" : {},         //plugins used only with devMode:true
+    "proxyCookieDomain" : "localhost"
 });
 ```